$32.28-$39.23 Hourly / $5,594.00-$6,799.00 Monthly / $67,132.00-$81,588.00 Yearly

 Knowledge of: Procedures, methods and techniques of assessing and screening for eligibility for reimbursement from Medi-Cal, Medicare, and other public and private medical/financial assistance programs; methods and techniques of financial counseling; provisions of major public and private health care plans; principles and practices of caseload management; departmental programs, policies, procedures and terminology; medical terminology; principles and procedures of record keeping; interviewing and investigative skills and techniques; office procedures, methods and computer equipment; basic mathematics;

-Ability to: Interview applicants to obtain appropriate information and to determine eligibility for reimbursement from third party payment source, often in different languages or dialects of English; accurately gather, record and evaluate data necessary for the determination of eligibility; evaluate data and provide recommendations on patient eligibility; interpret and apply Federal, State, local, hospital and Departmental policies, procedures, laws and regulations; work independently with minimal supervision; maintain accurate records and meet program deadlines; operate a computer terminal and standard office machines; make accurate mathematical computations; plan, organize and prioritize workload; type and enter data at a speed necessary for successful job performance; exercise sensitivity to the needs of the indigent sick; establish effective working relationships with representatives of public and private health care services; effectively communicate with and elicit information from patients and collaterals in difficult situations; communicate clearly and concisely, both orally and in writing; establish and maintain cooperative working relationships with those contacted in the course of work.
+Ability and Skill to: Interview applicants to obtain appropriate information and to determine eligibility for reimbursement from third party payment source, often in different languages or dialects of English; accurately gather, record and evaluate data necessary for the determination of eligibility; evaluate data and provide recommendations on patient eligibility; interpret and apply Federal, State, local, hospital and Departmental policies, procedures, laws and regulations; work independently with minimal supervision; maintain accurate records and meet program deadlines; operate a computer terminal and standard office machines; make accurate mathematical computations; plan, organize and prioritize workload; type and enter data at a speed necessary for successful job performance; exercise sensitivity to the needs of the indigent sick; establish effective working relationships with representatives of public and private health care services; effectively communicate with and elicit information from patients and collaterals in difficult situations; communicate clearly and concisely, both orally and in writing; establish and maintain cooperative working relationships with those contacted in the course of work.